pivotal/docs-platform-automation/docs/before-you-begin/setup-s3-and-resources.md

     For more info on how this works, check out this [guide from Amazon][amazon-iam-guide].

-    In the rest of this guide,
-    we will use the AWS root user
-    to show how a bucket may be set up and used with Platform Automation.
+    For simplicity, in the rest of this guide, we will use the AWS root user to show how a bucket may be set up and used with Platform Automation.